SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/gather.md

 ecology package [vegan](){:.rlib} requires a matrix of species counts, where rows correspond to species and columns to sites.
-This may seem like too "wide" a format, but in the packages several multi-variate analyses, the abundance of a sepcies across multiple sites is considered a complete observation.
+This may seem like too "wide" a format, but in the packages several multi-variate analyses, the abundance of a species across multiple sites is considered a complete observation.
 {:.notes}

 ===